open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 * This transformation enforced by the protocol has also strong implications on the data usage.
 Each query on a multivariate time-series will involve a set of joins.
 The discoverability of data becomes more complex as every univariate time-series are independent.
 A data catalog will not magically discover these relationships.
-* This transformation involves a lot of redundant informations.
-All the labels must be redeclared for each univariate time-series.
+* **This transformation involves a lot of redundant informations.** All the labels must be redeclared for each univariate time-series.
 It's not only more work for the developer but it's also less efficient.
-Even with a good compression algorithm, a such transformation will be much more computationally intensive and slightly less efficient in term of compression ratio.
+Even with a good compression algorithm, a such transformation will be much more computationally intensive and less efficient in term of compression ratio.
 * This transformation makes simple filtering and aggregation on multivariate time-series much more complex in the OpenTelemetry processor layer.
 This has the potential to transform stateless processors into statefull/complex processors.
-For example, a user wants to report http transaction where dns-latency + tcp-con-latency + ssl-handshake-latency + content-transfer-latency + server-processing-latency greater than 2s.
+For example, a user wants to report http transaction where the sum dns-latency + tcp-con-latency + ssl-handshake-latency + content-transfer-latency + server-processing-latency is greater than 2s.
 Defining this expression on a multivariate time-series and implementing it with a processor multivariate compatible will be straightforward and stateless.
 With a collection of univariate time-series it's a different story at every level and it's not going in the direction of a stateless architecture.

-By generalizing the existing metric data model we can get rid of all these limitations without adding much complexity to the protocol.
+**By generalizing the existing metric data model we can get rid of all these limitations without adding much complexity to the protocol.**
 We simplify the implementation of multivariate forecasting and anomaly detection mechanisms.
 We minimize the risk of seing again a new telemetry protocol with the only purpose to add a better support for multivariate time-series.
 Finally, for backends that do not support multivariate time-series, a simple transformation to univariate time-series will be simple to implement in their server-side